kaiwk/leetcode.el/README.md

 LeetCode brings you offer, and now Emacs brings you LeetCode!

-# Dependencies

-## Emacs Library

-- dash.el
-- request.el
-- request-deferred.el
-- graphql.el
-- spinner.el

-## External software

-- cURL

 # Installation

+You can `package-install` it from melpa directly.

+## Manually

-1. Clone this repository
+1. Clone this repository and install all dependencies
 2. Move it to your load-path
 3. Require it in your emacs config